vkhazin/multicloud-courseware/serverless-monitoring/native-tools.md

 # Native Tools

-* Aws integrates serverless applications monitoring into CloudWatch
+* AWSintegrates serverless applications monitoring into CloudWatch
 * Azure provides insight into Function App from the web console
 * GCP collects metrics and logs from Cloud Function into Stackdriver
 * Kubernetes comes with its own monitoring tools and usually integrated into cloud-native tools